 The first step to fixing your recliner is regular maintenance.
 If your chair malfunctions, the guide below will tell you how to correct the most common problems.

 You’ll find out how to repair your recliner’s springs, backrest, and footrest.
 You’ll also learn what to do in case your favorite recliner is sagging or leaning to one part.
 And, finally, you’ll learn how to choose the right company if you can’t correct the problem yourself.
 Nothing is more frustrating than sitting down in your recliner.

 How to Fix Recliner Chair Springs

-The recliner springs are very important parts for your relaxation.
+The recliner springs are very important parts of your relaxation.
 However, these won’t last forever.
-If your spring malfunction, it’s not difficult for you to renovate them.
+If your springs malfunction, it’s not difficult for you to renovate them.
 All you need is equipment and half an hour tops.